 EAST’s monograph retention efforts are focused on circulating collections that are readily accessible to member libraries.
 Therefore, non-circulating materials such as special collections, government documents, and serials and journals have been considered out of scope for both sets of monograph analysis.

-Working with OCLC Sustainable Collection Services® (SCS) and the EAST Project Team, the participating libraries extracted bibliographic and item level ILS data for in-scope titles.
+Working with OCLC Sustainable Collection Services® (SCS) and the EAST Project Team, the participating libraries extracted bibliographic and item level ILS data for in-scope titles (link to most current iteration of Scope/Ephemera document).
 The data was submitted to SCS who normalized it and created the EAST collective collection which was then loaded into the SCS online tool, GreenGlass™.
 Each of the EAST libraries participating in the collection analysis was provided a logon to GreenGlass™ which provided them access to visualizations of and modeling tools for their local monograph collection as well as the full EAST collective collection of holdings.

 For both the original 2015-2016 Cohort 1 analysis and subsequent 2017 Cohort 2, analysis working groups were appointed by the Executive Committee to work with the EAST Project Team and staff from SCS to analyze the EAST collective collection and build a retention model for the retention of titles across EAST.
 The online tool provided by SCS, GreenGlass®, greatly facilitated this process as it incorporates a model builder that allows users to specify particular characteristics of the collective collection as well as aspects of the comparison of the collection to the collections of other comparator groups and determine, based on these rules, how many titles need to be retained.
 GreenGlass provides visualizations and other representations that allowed the EAST libraries to better understand the collective collection, particularly in terms of uniqueness and overlap as well as usage.
 The model builder was used by EAST to experiment with various retention modeling scenarios and determine what the impact of any particular model would be on the group as a whole and on each participating library.